1978 Steelers 22 at Colts 10 Preseason

 1978 Steelers 20 vs Saints 14

 The Saints play their hearts out in a game which probably should've been much higher scoring for both teams.
 Bradshaw (16 of 23, 200 yds, 2 TDs) and Manning (22 of 32 for 344 yards, 1 TD) are both outstanding and while the Steelers play extremely well offensively, the Saints are able to dominate time of possession and keep the Steeler offense on the bench for much of the afternoon.
 A sack/fumble of Archie Manning (recovered by Joe Greene) when the Saints are at the Steeler 5-yard line and poised to take a 10-3 lead just before halftime proves critical.
 The 3rd quarter begins with Bradshaw engineering a textbook 12-play 77-yard drive highlighted by a pair of great Lynn Swann catches (the second a tipped pass for a TD).
 Early in the 4th quarter, a red-hot Manning brings the Saints storming down the field on an 80-yard drive to retake the lead.
-With time running short, Bradshaw cooly rallies the troops and caps an 8-play drive with a 24-yard swing pass to Rocky Bleier for the winning score (surprisingly, the first TD reception of Rocky's career) in the final 2 minutes to preserve a Steelers victory.
-A very entertaining game!
+With time running short, Bradshaw cooly rallies the troops and caps an 8-play drive with a 24-yard swing pass to Rocky Bleier for the winning score (surprisingly, the first regular season TD reception of Rocky's career) in the final 2 minutes to preserve a Steelers victory.
+A very entertaining game featuring a postgame interview with Bradshaw and highlights from around the league.

 1978 Steelers 7 at Rams 10 SNF